Partners & Agencies

 We fight hunger with local food donors and distribution agencies every day.

-Together, we’re providing fresh, nutritious food to families in need around Metro Detroit.
-And saving surplus food from landfills!
+Together, we’re providing essential nourishment to families in need around Metro Detroit by rescuing and redistributing surplus food!

 Donate surplus food and support your community.

-We will gladly accept food donations of 200 pounds or more from food donors like restaurants, wholesalers, greenmarkets, bakeries, caterers, hospitals and more.
+We will gladly accept food donations from food donors like restaurants, wholesalers, greenmarkets, bakeries, caterers, hospitals and more.
 Our refrigerated trucks can stop by regularly or on an as-needed basis.

 Food Donor Resources:

-Please note: We are not able to do same-day pick-ups.
-Pick-up times cannot be guaranteed due to circumstances beyond our control such as unscheduled call-ins or traffic.
+Please note: Pick-up times cannot be guaranteed due to circumstances beyond our control such as unscheduled call-ins or traffic.
 In the event that we cannot make a pick-up, we will notify you to make alternate arrangements.

 Liability Concerns?